Teton Nation Native Sons and Daughters Program(TM)

 The program is open to boys, Kindergarten through 6th grade (or whenever – some boys have driven their dads to campouts), and their Dads.
 There is a brief registration form.
 The annual program fee is on a per-family basis – regardless of how many kids you have in the program.
 To learn more about the North Broward program and how you can join, contact:

-• To learn more about the North Broward program and Adventure Guides, see our Nations Contact information
+• To learn more about the North Broward program and Native Sons and Daughters Program(TM), see our Nations Contact information

 For a personal perspective on the program – here is a letter to prospective Dads from our recently retired chief, Steve Kelton (Bull Gator):

 Being a parent has brought more satisfaction than I ever could have imagined.
-One of the greatest things I have done to bond with my son has been joining the North Broward Teton Nation Indian Guides Program.
+One of the greatest things I have done to bond with my son has been joining the North Broward Teton Nation Native Sons and Daughters Program(TM).
 I was invited to join the Iroquois Tribe by my neighbor John Tucker.
 I was a little apprehensive at first because of the travel requirements of my job, and already being an assistant coach for my son’s sports teams.
 After the first meeting I knew that I had found a great group of people all with the common thread of wanting to spend time with their boys.

 The individual tribes typically meet once a month where tribe business is discussed, and the fathers and sons complete a craft together.
 In addition, there is usually a tribe event monthly.
 Some of the monthly weekend day Iroquois events have included: Bike rides in the Everglades, IMAX movies, local fishing trips, boat rides, and visiting Boomers.
 We have slept beneath a Saturn V rocket at NASA’s Cape Canaveral facility, and slept in Chickees on the Seminole Reservation.